 Which stiching technique I use?

-The technique I use is called "Saddle stitch".
+The technique I use is called "Saddle stitching".
 This technique is characterized by the use of two needles working in tandem at both ends of a single thread.
 This thread runs on both sides of the leather, passing through on both sides.
-This means that if one thread breaks, the whole thing won't unravel.
-Instead, it can be repaired and last even longer.
+This means that if one thread breaks, the whole thing won't unravel; instead, it can be repaired and last even longer.
 Hand stitched leather goods also provide more flexibility than a rigid machine stitch.

 If you are looking for something unique, something completely Handmade, something completely natual and something made with the best italian leather...you are in the right place.